Moorfields at Stratford

 Follow-up appointment frequently asked questions

-We want to improve your experience as a patient at Moorfields by making the process of booking your next outpatient appointment more efficient.
-The new process will reduce the number of cancellations made, which will further increase the efficiency of our clinics, ensuring patients are seen when they need to be.
+To improve your experience as a patient, we have made the process of booking your next outpatient appointment more efficient.
+The new process will reduce the number of cancellations made, ensuring patients are seen when they need to be.

 Do I need to contact my clinic?

-For patients at other Moorfields sites, please contact your clinic using the contact details you will have received in previous communications from us.
+For patients at other Moorfields sites, please contact your clinic.

 What if I can’t make the appointment date you give me?

-If you are unable to attend the date provided, you will be able to contact us to arrange a date that is more suitable for you.
-There will be a contact phone number and email address on your appointment letter.
+If you are unable to attend the follow up date provided, contact us to arrange a date that is more suitable.

 What if I am worried about my sight/eye health in between appointments and feel I need to be seen sooner?

-If you feel that your condition does not require emergency attention, but you need to be seen before your next scheduled appointment, please contact us as soon as possible using the information provided on your previous letter from us.
+If you feel you need to be seen before your next scheduled appointment, please contact us as soon as possible.

 The clinician in charge of your care will, if required, arrange for you to be seen sooner, or they may give you advice on how to manage your condition in the time between your appointments, for example.

 If you have serious concerns about your eye health, or if you experience sudden sight loss, it’s important that you let us know straight away.
-To do this, you can use our A&E service at City Road or log on to our online A&E platform, where you will be able to speak to a doctor.
+You can use our A&E service at City Road or log on to our online A&E platform, where you will be able to speak to a doctor.

 If you do not live close to London, or cannot access our online A&E service, please go straight to your nearest eye care unit.